 This procedure is similar to add digital assets as references in Adobe Illustrator.

 Use Experience Manager desktop app to access Experience Manager Assets.
 Download and reveal the assets on local file system.
-Use the the Place Linked functionality in Adobe Photoshop.
+Use the Place Linked functionality in Adobe Photoshop.
 See place assets in desktop app.

 After the workflow completes, the references to existing Experience Manager assets are listed in the asset details page.